Securities Arbitration and Litigation: Statutes of Limitations

 A statute of limitations is a legal rule placing a time limit on how long a person can wait before filing a legal claim.
 If too much time elapses between the time you suffered a harm and the time you try to file a claim, the statute of limitations may expire, preventing you from filing the claim at all.
 That is obviously a worst-case scenario for someone who has been defrauded, because it means you lose the right to take legal action against the person or firm that wronged you.

 Statutes of limitations vary in securities law, which makes it critical for wronged investors to bring potential claims to an experienced securities lawyer as soon as possible.
-Only a qualified lawyer can analyze the situation, determine the deadline for filing your claim, and do all the necessary investigation and preparation work that must be done before filing.
+Only a qualified securities attorney can analyze the situation, determine the deadline for filing your claim, and do all the necessary investigation and preparation work that must be done before filing.

 Two Different Time Clocks Must Be Kept in Mind